gedrutten/Portfolio/content/3644QCA/Day13.md

     </div>
     <div class="6u 12u$(medium)">
         {{< figure src="/img/3644QCA/day13/IMG_5245.jpg" link="/img/3644QCA/day13/IMG_5245.jpg" width="100%" >}}
-        Approaching Tianamen Square, we passed this police vehicle.
+        Approaching Tiananmen Square, we passed this police vehicle.
 There was a definite feeling of high security in the area.
-We also had to go through checkpoints as we got closer to Tianamen.
+We also had to go through checkpoints as we got closer to Tiananmen.
     </div>
 </div>